serverless/meetups/README.md

 Apart from the official recognition of being a Serverless Meetup, other benefits include:

+* We pay for your meetup.com PRO account
 * Support the organizer(s) in hosting the meetup
 * Send you a Welcome Kit when you join (only within US)
 * Help you find a venue, speaker(s) or sponsors